Threads (1984 film): Plot

-In the English city of Sheffield, young adults Ruth Beckett and Jimmy Kemp plan to marry after learning of Ruth's unplanned pregnancy.
+In the English city of Sheffield, Ruth Beckett and Jimmy Kemp, who are young adults, plan to marry after learning of Ruth's unplanned pregnancy.
 Meanwhile, an international crisis develops after the Soviet Union invades northern Iran in response to a United States-backed coup in the country.
 Daily life in Sheffield continues while an American ultimatum demanding joint withdrawal from Iran expires.

 After a limited nuclear exchange in Mashhad, armed conflict breaks out between America and the Soviet Union.
 As Britain prepares for the possibility of nuclear war, society gradually destabilises over the course of two days and violent suppression of anti-war protests takes place across the country.
 Inhabitants of Sheffield are spurred into panic buying and looting.
-Sheffield City Council officials take shelter in a makeshift bunker to command the area should central government be destroyed.
-Ruth's family prepare to use their cellar as a shelter, while Jimmy's family construct a lean-to from mattresses and doors.
+Sheffield City Council officials begin setting up emergency administrative operations in a makeshift basement bunker in case the region's centre of government should be destroyed.
+Ruth's family prepare to use their cellar as a shelter, while Jimmy's family construct a lean-to from mattresses and doors, as instructed by the Protect and Survive pamphlets and television broadcasts.

 Jimmy is arguing with panic-buyers at the joinery with his friend Bob when civil defence sirens sound.
-Taking cover under a lorry, they see a mushroom cloud in the distance; a nuclear attack on a nearby airbase causes mass destruction to Sheffield, while attacks on other NATO targets cause mass destruction across Britain that kill and injure tens of millions of people.
+Taking cover under a lorry, they see a mushroom cloud in the distance; a tactical nuclear attack on a nearby airbase at Finningley causes much collateral damage to Sheffield, while attacks on other NATO targets across Britain kill and injure tens of millions of people.
 Jimmy attempts to reach Ruth, but is never seen again.
-His brother Michael is killed in the initial firestorm, while his mother suffers severe burns and his father falls ill from radiation poisoning in the following days.
+Moments later, a 1-megaton weapon detonates over Sheffield.
+Jimmy's brother Michael is killed in the initial firestorm when their finch aviary collapses, while his mother suffers severe burns and his father falls ill from radiation poisoning in the following days.
 Ruth and her family fare better in their underground shelter, although Ruth's grandmother soon falls ill.